-I am in my first year of a small digital marketing business.
+I'm in my first year of starting a small digital marketing business.
 I feel like it may be useful to have a mentor or coach who can give me advice and help me make business decisions.

 How would I find a mentor?
 Has anyone reached out to a mentor?

 This may sound crazy but an entrepreneur does not have a mentor.
 I had a dream.
 I had a purpose.
 No person stood in my way.
 I found I could rely on nobody.
 I found that maybe it was my bad luck but nothing is for nothing and nobody truly gives anything of themselves so you have to use you morals and ethics your family taught you and strive.
 The mentor is you concious.
 It is your willingness to succeed and never accept no. Do people really care other than your parents unconditionally?
 I'm yet to see it.
 I am a man made multi millionaire entrepreneur with morals and 2 parents on disabled pensions.
 It's their morals that got me here.
 Not a person.